Integrating FCM Push Notifications

 Modify the root-level (project-level) Gradle file (

-) by adding a rule in the buildscript block to import the Google Services Gradle plugin.
-Make sure you add Google's Maven repository.buildscript {
+build.gradle) by adding a rule in the buildscript block to import the Google Services Gradle plugin.
+Ensure you have added Google's Maven repository.buildscript {

 repositories {